 - A cap or a hat

 - A rainjacket or a hoodie, sometimes it is quite windy and chilly on the top even in summer

-- Sunscreen, a must-have item hiking up or on Table Mountain, you’re exposed to the sun for hours.
+- Sunscreen is a must-have item when hiking Table Mountain, you’re exposed to the sun for hours.

 - GoPro or a camera there will be plenty of opportunities for amazing photo shoots and videos.